AnthonySteele/anthonysteele.github.io/ExceptionHandling.md

 I am going to be recommending the approach of [Serilog.Exceptions](https://github.com/RehanSaeed/Serilog.Exceptions) for a long time.
 Any logging system that receives an exception should behave like that.

 * An exception is not a string, nor a couple of strings for "type, message, stacktrace".
-* An exception is a _structured_ object with named fields with typed value.
+An exception is a _structured_ object with named fields with typed values.
 * An exception is a _recursively_ structured object due to `InnerException` or `InnerExceptions`.
 * An exception can have _different properties_ due to differing exception types in the framework.  (e.g. if you have a [`ValidationException`](https://learn.microsoft.com/en-us/dotnet/api/system.componentmodel.dataannotations.validationexception), then the [`ValidationResult`](https://learn.microsoft.com/en-us/dotnet/api/system.componentmodel.dataannotations.validationexception.validationresult) and properties of that, are important).
 * An exception can have _custom properties_ due to custom exception types declared in the application not the framework.